alexUXUI/wasm-federation-demo/README.md

 # Federating Wasm Modules

-Using Module Federation to federate Wasm modules.
+Using Module Federation to dynamically federate Wasm modules at runtime.

 ## Project Dependencies